mc0de/console-timer/README.md

 ## Installation

-You can install the package via composer:

 ```bash
 composer require mc0de/console-timer
 ```

 ## Usage

-### Using with Closures
+### Basic Usage

-1. Add the `ConsoleTimer` trait to your command:
+Add the trait to your command and wrap operations you want to measure:

 ```php
 use Mc0de\ConsoleTimer\ConsoleTimer;